Monday, March 15, 2010

 Before drafting or revising your objective statement, you will find it helpful to answer as many of the following questions as possible.

-| About You | About the Company or Organization |
+About the Company or Organization

-| What are your main qualifications (strengths, skills, areas of expertise) | Which of your qualifications are most desired by your resume's readers? |
+Which of your qualifications are most desired by your resume's readers?

-| What positions (or range of positions) do you seek? | What position titles (or range or positions) are available? |
+What positions (or range of positions) do you seek?

-| What are your professional goals? | What are some goals of the organizations that interest you? |
+What are some goals of the organizations that interest you?

-| What type of organization or work setting are you interested in? | What types of organizations or work settings are now hiring? |
+What type of organization or work setting are you interested in?

 Being Specific